RCRamsey/trees4uucl/README.md

 # trees4uucl
-A repo for documenting the creation of a tree inventory on the property of UUCL Lexington Kentucky.
+A repo for documenting the creation of a tree inventory on the property of UUCL Kentucky.

 <!-- TOC -->